district09/symfony_bundle_settings/README.md

 ## Field types

-These are the the services that will define how an extra configured field behaves in a form and how the data is presented when we want to use it trougout the application.
+These are the services that will define how an extra configured field behaves in a form and how the data is presented when we want to use it throughout the application.

 A service needs to extend from the ```AbstractFieldType```.
 As an example we use one of the predefined field types.